 Make a list and also videotape/photograph items of value.
 Insurance policies should be reviewed well in advance of a storm.
+Keep extra copied of appraisals and policies.
 Note: Once a disaster has been issued, most insurers will not issue new or additional coverage.